Up to 50% off sofas & mattresses — limited‑time deals.

 • Weight: 180 lbs

-• Warranty: limited lifetime on foundational elements; additional limited coverage windows apply
+• Warranty: limited lifetime coverage on foundational elements, with shorter coverage on other components

 Joybird Hughes Sofa